gvwilson/thirdbit/fiction/iffy/index.md

 "Uncle Jack," she panted.
 "There's a Zillion spotter comin in!"

-"That ain't the Zillions," her uncle said scornfully.
+"That ain't Zillions," her uncle said scornfully.
 "It's outta Rothera."
 He jerked his thumb at the face on the screen.
 "Lady here says they been lookin' for us.